JustSleightly/Resources/Terms and Conditions.md

 1. **All [General Terms and Conditions](https://github.com/JustSleightly/Resources/blob/main/Terms%20and%20Conditions.md#general-terms-and-conditions) above apply**
 2. Do **NOT** use commercially unless you have permission (such as a commercial license)
 3. Do **NOT** resell alone.
 It must be used as part of a whole model if you have a commercial license.
+4. Do **NOT** resell as part of a product whose cost is cheaper than the personal license price of the asset.
-4. If the asset includes a scripted setup, do not include the scripts in any packages for redistribution.
+5. If the asset includes a scripted setup, do not include the scripts in any packages for redistribution.
 (See **[Script/Tool Product Terms and Conditions](https://github.com/JustSleightly/Resources/blob/main/Terms%20and%20Conditions.md#scripttool-product-terms-and-conditions)**)

 ## Script/Tool Product Terms and Conditions:
 1. **All [General Terms and Conditions](https://github.com/JustSleightly/Resources/blob/main/Terms%20and%20Conditions.md#general-terms-and-conditions) above apply**